 Eventually a friend suggested I contact Penny Brohn UK.
 I went online and looked through their website.
 I then rang them and it was like being warmly embraced.
 The woman I spoke to was so nice and calming.
 She suggested I come for a retreat and said there was a waiting list.
 I thought here we go – this will take months.
 But then she said she could book me onto the Living Well retreat in two weeks.
 Penny Brohn UK offer many different retreats but require people to do two courses first – Living Well and The Approach.

 The Living Well course introduces the Bristol Whole Life Approach and their philosophy and how it can help the participant live as well as possible for as long as possible with the impacts of cancer.
-Through a series of workshops on the first retreat we learnt about the philosophy of Penny Brohn and they taught techniques on how to handle the stress we were all living under.
-The accommodation is hotel style rooms, ensuites (with toiletries), a cd player (there is a library on site to borrow cds and books from).
+Through a series of workshops on the first retreat we learnt about the philosophy of Penny Brohn UK and they taught techniques on how to handle the stress we were all living under.
+The accommodation is hotel style rooms with en suites (with toiletries) and a CD player (there is a library on site to borrow CDs and books from).
 The meals are amazing and are based on the latest cancer research into healthy eating.
 The building is set in beautiful grounds to wander around in and there is a small gym for the fitness fanatics (like me).
 You can bring your partner or friend (the friend will be given their own room so you don’t have to share).
 I didn’t bring anyone but it was interesting to see how the workshops helped them and also to hear their side of the story, which helped me to understand a bit of what my partner was going through.
 Although it was enough to just to have to think about myself there was the realisation that this was also hard on my partner.